-- Whisper your incantations and then seal it by anointing it with sea water and leave upon the altar until it is finished.
+- Whisper your incantations and then seal it by anointing it with sea water and leave upon the altar until the magical spell is complete.

-Mermaids purse’s and various sigils can be used for protection as well.
-Using the egg pouch to call upon spirits associated with these powerful animals.
+Mermaids purse’s and various sigils can be used for protection.
+Using the egg pouch to call upon spirits is also connected to these powerful creatures.

 Used for – health, happiness, exorcism of evil spirits, fertility, prosperity, protection.

 Read more here: The Water Witch